 - Did you keep the growing medium moist all through the germination and growing stages?

 When we store seeds, they are dormant.
 To sow them, we wake them up with warmth, moisture, and then air and light.
-If a newly sown seed is not in contact with the growing medium, it may dry out and die.
-Even moisture—not too wet or dry—is the key.
+If a newly sown seed is not in contact with the moist growing medium, it may dry out and die.
+Nice, even moisture—not too wet or dry—is the key.

 - Did you use growing medium intended for seed starting?

 We use special seed starting mixes for sowing seeds indoors because they provide just what the seeds like in these special indoor conditions.
 Seed starting mixes are lightweight and make it easy for the seed to receive moisture without having to fight to grow.
-Garden soils and other potting mixes can be too heavy for the wee seeds and introduce pathogens.
+Garden soils and other potting mixes can be too heavy for the wee seeds and may introduce pathogens (no, thank you).